janse180/dcaas/advanced.md

 and the user list is in /var/spool/torque/accounts.conf

-	test user1 user2 user3
+	short user1 user2 user3

-Then only user1, user2 and user3 can submit jobs to the *test* resource.
+Then only user1, user2 and user3 can submit jobs to the *short* resource.